Benton County Sheriff Scott Jackson

 His career in criminal justice started when he returned from serving overseas and took a position with the Arizona Department of Corrections.
 While traveling through Oregon on vacation he stopped in Corvallis during a snowstorm and almost immediately knew this was where he wanted to live.
 He took his picture in front of the Sheriff's Office sign, returned to Arizona and submitted a 30-day notice of his intent to resign.
 He moved to Corvallis and immediately applied with the Sheriff's Office.

-Sheriff Jackson has a bachelor's degree from Western Baptist College and is nearing completion of a graduate degree in criminal justice administration from Western Oregon University.
-His professional studies include attending the prestigious FBI National Academy, Oregon Executive Institute, the Pacific Program, Oregon State Sheriff's Association Command College, Northwest Leadership Seminars, and Leadership Corvallis.
+Sheriff Jackson has a bachelor's degree from Western Baptist College and attended the graduate program in Criminal Justice Administration at Western Oregon University.
+His professional studies include attending the prestigious FBI National Academy, National Sheriff's Academy, Oregon Executive Institute, the Pacific Program, Oregon State Sheriff's Association Command College, Northwest Leadership Seminars, and Leadership Corvallis.
 He has also taken multiple courses through the American Correctional Association and the National Institute of Corrections.

 He serves the Benton County community both as Sheriff and through his involvement with local nonprofit endeavors.
-He is the past Board President of Leadership Corvallis, past Board President of the Boys and Girls Club of Corvallis, Chair of the Willamette Criminal Justice Counsel, past chair and current ex officio board member of The Sheriff's Foundation, a member of Rotary and Elks, and actively supports endeavors aimed at improving the lives of children.
+He is the past Board President of Leadership Corvallis, past Board President of the Boys and Girls Club of Corvallis, past Chair of the Willamette Criminal Justice Counsel, past chair and current ex officio board member of The Sheriff's Foundation, a member of Rotary, and actively supports endeavors aimed at improving the lives of children.